Odralix/Maya_External_Client_Plug-in_2020/README.md

 # Maya_External_Client_Plug-in
 A school assignment to "Implement a real-time communication mechanism between Maya and an external application using message passing through shared memory.
 The external application will be a rendering engine with basic support for rendering such as transforms, meshes, lights, materials and camera movements."

 The plug-in is made to function with the "Gameplay3D" game engine.
-However as the information is passed to the engine through a circular buffer in shared memory with use of a custom-made "Comlib" the plug-in could concievably be quickly refactored to function with almost any game engine provided that it handles vertices in an industry-standard way.
-One would only need to take the msgDirector function and the one it calls and modify them to apply correctly to the chosen engine.
+However as the information is passed to the engine through a circular buffer in shared memory with use of a custom-made "Comlib" the plug-in could concievably be quickly refactored to function with almost any game engine.(Provided that it handles vertices in an industry-standard way.)
+One would only need to take the msgDirector function and the ones it calls and modify them to apply correctly to the chosen engine.

 The application is not yet user-friendly and is mostly intended for my own personal use.
 I do intend to make it a proper plug-in that will be accessible with just a button press in Maya but I will not have the time to do so for another few months I fear.
 However if you wish to run the plug-in anyway follow these instructions: